ldcu/Feed/README.md

 A simple fullstack starter application using Node.js, Express.js, React.js and MongoDB.

 # Installation
+> Run this command twice.
+One time in the main directory and then once again in the /client/ directory.

 npm install

 # Run
-> Open a terminal in the main directory and run.
+> Open a terminal in the main directory and run this to get the back-end running.

-cd backend

 npm run

-> Once that is done, run the following so you can get the front-end up-and-running as well.
+> Then, to start running the front-end as well

-cd ..
+cd client

 npm run